-The City of Toronto's Official Plan (2015) commits to "increasing transit priority throughout the City by giving buses and streetcars priority at signalized intersections and by introducing other priority measures... such as reserved or dedicated lanes for buses and streetcars; and limiting or removing on street parking during part or all of the day" as a means of supporting its growth management objectives.
+and by introducing other priority measures... buses and streetcars; and limiting or removing on street parking during part or all of the day" as a means of supporting its growth management objectives.

 The Toronto Transit Commission (TTC) also launched its 10-Minute-or-Better service network in 2015 for all streetcar routes and 52 bus routes.
 In 2017, it announced an enhanced Express Bus Network that will provide new or enhanced service on 13 routes (with another 8 pending future review).
 The network will offer 15-minute or better frequencies all day, using strategies to improve speed and reliability such as queue jump lanes and transit signal priority.
 The City of Toronto in conjunction with the TTC also initiated the King Street Pilot project, which uses a variety of turning and parking restrictions for automobiles, as a contribution towards the development of a comprehensive Surface Transit Priority Plan that lets buses and streetcars move more quickly on key corridors without getting stuck in traffic.